We are able to_________ sounds thanks to our auditory system

 Hypersensitivity

-- Try to find a place with less noise in your surrounding
+- Try to find a place with less noise in your surroundings.

 Hyposensitivity